markjohn519/exam-practice/task-7.2/README.md

 Run npm install, and import the installed dependency on the package.json.
-In the file `answer.js` log out the module's absolute path of the module
+In the file `answer.js` log out the module's absolute path of the module lodash